danshannon/javastravav3api/README.md

 Token token = service.tokenExchange({application_client_id}, {client_secret}, code);
 ```

 Once you've got an access token, life is pretty simple really.
-Getting a service implementation (in this case for the athlete service endpoints) looks like this:
+Getting a service implementation looks like this:

-`AthleteService service = AthleteServiceImpl.instance(accessToken);`
+`Strava strava = new Strava(token)`

 Then, getting an athlete looks like this:

-`StravaAthlete athlete = service.getAthlete(id);`
+`StravaAthlete athlete = strava.getAthlete(id);`

 Use (raw API)
 =============